Risks and Failures of Digital Transformation: Real Cases and Lessons

 36% of organizations find it difficult to abandon outdated technologies and processes.
 However, legacy systems are often incompatible with new technologies, or integrating them requires complex workarounds.
 Over time, maintaining legacy systems becomes increasingly difficult and costly: the pool of experts shrinks, and repair hardware is discontinued.
 This slows transformation and increases the likelihood of future failures.

 Another problem is neglecting to test new systems or processes before rollout.
 Poor technology management disrupts established workflows and increases troubleshooting costs.
-If untested systems reach customers, failures damage the company's reputation.
+If untested systems reach customers, failures will damage the company's reputation.

 Incorrect Prioritization